-The Group's business is preclinical-stage biotechnology focused on the discovery, development and commercialisation of innovative treatments relating to bone marrow/hematopoietic (blood-forming) stem cell (BM/HSC) transplants for blood diseases, including leukaemia, lymphoma and bone marrow failure, autoimmune disease, and viral infections.
+The Group's business is clinical-stage biotechnology focused on the discovery, development and commercialisation of innovative treatments relating to the treatment of blood cancers, certain solid cancers, autoimmune diseases, and viral infections.
 The products under development are designed to address a range of problems that occur with current standard of care treatments.